Károly Kaszala

 Károly Kaszala (20 February 1894 – 4 September 1932; Kaszala Károly, Karl Kaszala) was an Austro-Hungarian World War I flying ace credited with eight aerial victories, thus winning his nation's highest honor, the Gold Medal for Bravery.
 Joining the military in 1914, he volunteered for aviation duty after recruit training.
-After pilot's training, he was posted to Fliegerkompanie 14, where he refused to fly his assigned aircraft.
+After the pilot's training, he was posted to Fliegerkompanie 14, where he refused to fly his assigned aircraft.
 He was transferred for his insubordination; as he gained experience in his new unit, he and his observers managed to score three aerial victories from his reconnaissance two-seater.
 He was then upgraded to single-seat fighters, winning four more victories by the end of 1917.
 He was then posted to test pilot duties until war's end.
 In addition to the Gold Medal for Bravery, he had won three Silver Medals for Bravery and a German Iron Cross.

 Postwar, he would remain active in aviation, working as a flight instructor and barnstormer.
 He was flying as the latter when he crashed to his death on 4 September 1932.

 In the beginning

 Károly Kaszala was born in 1892 in Nyitra, the former Austro-Hungarian Empire, present day Slovakia.
 He joined the Austro-Hungarian Army in 1914.
 Shortly after recruit training he volunteered for the Austro-Hungarian Aviation Troops and underwent pilot training.
 It became apparent that Kaszala did not fit easily into military discipline.
 He wore white trousers with his uniform instead of the regulation dark ones.
-He also had a phobia about the dark, and locked himself in his room to sleep.
+He also had a phobia about the dark and locked himself in his room to sleep.